The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 This is a particularly important result because it turns the argument into something sharper:

-A mind can only be as large as the action window allows.
+An agent can only be as large as the action window allows.

 Once \(R\) is bounded for a task, the amount of integrated cognition available to that task is bounded as well.
 This means the practical upper bound of local intelligence is not just a matter of hardware or energy.
 It is induced by the finite speed at which useful cognition can remain globally coordinated before the world’s action window closes.